 Headquartered in Potomac, MD, Total Wine & More owns more than 90 stores in 15 states nationwide, as well as in Canada.
 Although Total Wine specializes in wines, its stores also include beer and liquor in their product portfolio.
 The company’s stores sell, on average, 8,000 different types of wine, 3,000 kinds of spirits and 2,500 varieties of beer.
 Total Wine & More has 100 superstores and is expecting to continue to expand operations.
 By having numerous retail locations, the company can use its leverage to secure low-cost contracts with breweries, distilleries and wineries, which can benefit consumers in the form of cost savings.
 The company also sells wine accessories like decanters, as well as cigars and other products.
 About 57.0% of revenue is generated from wine sales.

 This company has recently begun expanding to Canada, as well as to western states such as Arizona, California, Texas and New Mexico.
-In 2013, the company implemented plans to have at least two stores in Washington, where a new law ended the state’s retail monopoly on liquor.
+The company implemented plans to have at least two stores in Washington, where a new law ended the state’s retail monopoly on liquor.
 New locations are bringing in additional revenue by expanding the company’s reach to new markets.
-IBISWorld estimates that Total Wine & More will earn $1.6 billion in 2014.
+IBISWorld estimates that Total Wine & More will earn $1.6 billion next year.

 Starting out in 1964, Goody Goody has grown to be one of the major liquor suppliers at the wholesale level for higher end restaurants and hotels in DFW.

 Goody Goody Liquors Inc., operates 23 stores in the area.
-It opened two stores in 2013 in Houston and one more is planned for 2014 Locations include Harley’s Liquor in Longview, BuckEye Anna, Little Elm and Colleyville.
+It has two stores in Houston and more are planned for Longview, BuckEye Anna, Little Elm and Colleyville.